lukin-io/sesharim.github.io/_posts/2025-12-04-dry-rb-integration-rails-api.md

 2. **Add dry-struct for data transfer** — Especially for API responses
 3. **Use dry-monads in services** — Replace boolean/nil returns
 4. **Add dry-validation for API inputs** — Before data hits your models
+5. **Use dry-configurable early** — Centralize config before it scatters
+6. **Add dry-initializer to services** — Reduce boilerplate immediately
-5. **Introduce dry-container gradually** — When testing pain increases
+7. **Introduce dry-container gradually** — When testing pain increases
+8. **Add dry-matcher for cleaner controllers** — Pattern matching is elegant
+9. **Use dry-events for side effects** — Decouple analytics, logging, notifications
-6. **Don't over-engineer** — A simple hash is fine for simple data
+10. **Don't over-engineer** — A simple hash is fine for simple data

 ### The Return on Investment